Physical Education And Health

 The legislation requires schools to:

-It’s time, again, to consult with you on the health curriculum we offer at Blockhouse Bay Intermediate school.
-We look forward to collating student and parent feedback to inform us for future planning and assessment.
+It’s time again to consult with you on the health curriculum we offer at Blockhouse Bay Intermediate School.
+We look forward to collating student and parent feedback to inform our future planning and assessment.

 Health and Physical Education

-In health and physical education, the focus is on the well-being of the students themselves, of other people, and of society through learning in health-related and movement contexts.
+In health and physical education, the focus is on the well-being of the students themselves, other people, and society through learning in health-related and movement contexts.

 Four underlying and interdependent concepts are at the heart of this learning area:

-3. The socio-ecological perspective – a way of viewing and understanding the interrelationships that exist between the individual, others, and society.
+The socio-ecological perspective – a framework for understanding the interconnectedness between individuals, others, and society.

-4. Health promotion – a process that helps to develop and maintain supportive physical and emotional environments and that involves students in personal and collective action.
+Health promotion – a proactive process aimed at creating and maintaining supportive physical and emotional environments, engaging students in personal and collective actions.

-The learning activities in health and physical education arise from the integration of the four concepts above, the following four strands and their achievement objectives, and seven key areas of learning.
+The learning activities in health and physical education are guided by the integration of these four concepts, the following four strands with their achievement objectives, and seven key areas of learning.

 The four strands are:

-1. Personal Health and Physical Development, in which students develop the knowledge, understandings, skills, and attitudes that they need in order to maintain and enhance their personal well-being and physical development
+1. Personal Health and Physical Development: Developing knowledge, understanding, skills, and attitudes to enhance personal well-being and physical development.

-2. Movement Concepts and Motor Skills, in which students develop motor skills, knowledge and understandings about movement, and positive attitudes towards physical activity
+2. Movement Concepts and Motor Skills: Developing motor skills, knowledge of movement concepts, and fostering positive attitudes toward physical activity.

-3. Relationships with Other People, in which students develop understandings, skills, and attitudes that enhance their interactions and relationships with others
+3. Relationships with Other People: Developing understandings, skills, and attitudes that promote positive interactions and relationships with others.

-4. Healthy Communities and Environments, in which students contribute to healthy communities and environments by taking responsible and critical action.
+4. Healthy Communities and Environments: Contributing to healthy communities and environments through responsible and critical actions.

 1. Mental health